DamLabResources/cigarmath/README.md

 # Cigar Math

-Performs common operations on cigar strings.
+This is a lightweight library for performing basic mathematical operations on cigar-strings and cigar-tuples.

 Features
 --------

+* Handle clipping
+* Find overlapping blocks
+* Detect deletion locations
-* TODO
+* Simplify `X=` cigar-tuples.

 Credits
 -------